ibm-cloud-docs/vsrx/readiness_errors.md

 ## Warning 1176
 {: #warning-1176}

 The gateway experienced a precheck setup warning.
-A VPN establishment configuration with `non-immediate` was detected, which could increase the time it takes for VPN establishment after the vSRX starts.
+A VPN establishment configuration with `non-immediate` was detected, which could increase the time that it takes for VPN establishment after the vSRX starts.
 Refer to [Correcting warning 1176](/docs/vsrx?topic=vsrx-correcting-readiness-errors#correcting-1176) for more information.

 ## Warning 1177
 {: #warning-1177}